The slug club

 -Humour us. » She turned to Suneko angrily, then thought better of it, and tried to sound collected :

 -You didn’t need me to help them out, Gaunt.
 Or are we in a lazy mood this morning?
 Asking the reception about the Longbottoms and bringing those gentlemen to them was pretty basic work.
-Besides, you’re s’posed to… » Suneko hissed, and spat :
+Besides, you’re s’posed to… » Suneko hissed :

 -I’m your superior.
 I will tell you off for your attitude this morning. »